Lucky-Kandpal/flipkart-scrapper/README.md

 ## Example Usage

-Navigate to [src/examples](https://github.com/dvishal485/flipkart-scraper/tree/main/examples) for basic use cases.
+Navigate to [examples](https://github.com/dvishal485/flipkart-scraper/tree/main/examples) for basic use cases.

 ### NPM Package

 NPM Package can be used to parse the contents of webpage to return a valid JSON object response.

-Refer to [js_demo example](https://github.com/dvishal485/flipkart-scraper/tree/main/examples/js_demo) for a quick overview of using the npm package.
+Refer to [examples/js_demo example](https://github.com/dvishal485/flipkart-scraper/tree/main/examples/js_demo) for a quick overview of using the npm package.

 The package can be installed with npm